Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Independence from

 \section{Independence from $\kmP$}

-Suppose that $\kmH$ is contained in another parabolic subgroup $\kmQ$ of finite type containing $\kmB^-$.
+Suppose that $\kmH$ is contained in another parabolic subgroup $\kmQ$ of finite type containing $\kmB_-$.
 Then we can apply to $\kmQ$ the same construction of Section~\ref{s:KM}, based on the pro-group structure of $\hat\kmQ^+$.
-It is easy to check that the defining families of $\hat\kmP^+$ and of $\hat\kmQ^+$ have non-empty intersection, which shows that $\kmH$ is also the inverse image in $\kmQ$ of an algebraic subgroup of $Q$, the latter being a finite-dimensional quotient of $\kmQ$.
+Any element in the defining family of $\hat\kmP^+$ as a pro-group contains some element of the defining family of $\hat\kmQ^+$, which shows that $\kmH$ is also the inverse image in $\kmQ$ of an algebraic subgroup of $Q$, the latter being a finite-dimensional quotient of $\kmQ$.
 In other words $\kmQ$ can play the same role of $\kmP$ in our constructions.
-However, choosing $\kmQ$ instead of $\kmP$ essentially doesn't change the objects introduced in Definition~\ref{def:invariants}.